NikolasMarkou/blind_image_denoising/README.md

 ## Designing the best possible denoiser
 1. Add a small hinge at the MAE loss.
 2 (from 255) seems to work very good
 2. Multiscale models work better, 3-4 scales is ideal.
-LUnet seems to perform very well.
 3. Soft-Orthogonal regularization provides better generalization, but it's slower to train.
 4. Effective Receptive Field regularization provides better generalization, but it's slower to train.
 5. Squeeze-and-Excite provides a small boost without many additional parameters.